saltofthemar/subtxt-ds/README.md

 The dual-runtime setup allows you to use whichever environment you prefer while maintaining identical functionality.

+## CSS reset and base element styles provided

+The CSS reset and base style definitions in the `css/global` folder are [completely based on code shared by Andy Bell of Piccalilli](https://piccalil.li/blog/a-more-modern-css-reset/), with only some small changes, and aim to follow the [CUBE methodology](https://cube.fyi/css.html).
+Minimal adjustments have been made, providing a simple reset and global defaults for all key HTML elements.

 ## How to use Subtxt DS:

 1. Download the latest release from the [Github repository](https://github.com/saltofthemar/subtxt-ds), unzip it and go to the new subtxt-ds directory.

 2. Choose and install the build system you prefer.
 The Deno and Node.js build systems are provided for your convenience.
    - If you use the build system, the stylesheet you will need to use is `dist/styles.css`.
-   - If you don't use the build system, you will need to use `css/styles.css`.
+   - If you don't want use the build system, `css/styles.css` will be your go-to (just include the whole `/css` directory in your project)

-3. Make changes as you go to the files in the `css` folder
+3. Make changes as needed to the files in the `css` folder until you feel happy with the results:
    - Configure fluid scaling of type and space in `css/vars/config.css`
    - Configure base colour palette in `css/vars/colors.css`
    - Configure your fonts and type in `css/vars/fonts.css` and `css/vars/typography.css`
    - Check the other files in `css/vars` to see what else you can configure!

-4. In the `css/utils` folder, you'll find the pure CSS magic that powers our fluid type and space scales!
-   - You probably don't want to change the files in the utils folder very often.
-The contain all the math functions used to determine clamp values for our fluid type and space scales.
-It's the whole reason we wrote this code, so take a look if you're interested in what CSS can do now!
+4. In the `css/utils` folder, you'll find the vanilla CSS magic that powers our fluid type and space scales.
+You probably won't want to change the files in the `css/utils` folder, but you might want to have a look at what's happening under the hood.
+Here you'll find all the maths used to determine clamp values for our fluid type and space scales.
+It's the whole reason for this project, so take a look if you're interested in what kinds of algorithmic calculations CSS can do now, with no need for SASS.

-   - The key values for these calculations are in `css/vars/config.css`, which you definitly should change!
-This is where we can adjust the entire type and spacing for our project in one place.
-   - Modern browsers can read these calculations just fine, but they are an eyeful.
-That's why we have the build system!
+5. Configure your preferred scale and all key settings in `css/vars/config.css`, which holds all the values needed to calculate the fluid scaling.

-5. Run the build command to generate new processed CSS and design tokens in the dist folder (using `deno task build` or `npm run build`)
+6. Run the build command to generate new processed CSS and design tokens in the dist folder (using `deno task build` or `npm run build`)

-6. You can test your styles by viewing the `kitchen-sink.html` file in the demo folder.
+7. You can test your styles by viewing the `kitchen-sink.html` file in the demo folder.

 ## License

-The CSS reset and base style definitions in the `css/global` folder are [completely based on code shared by Andy Bell of Piccalilli](https://piccalil.li/blog/a-more-modern-css-reset/), with only some small changes, and aim to follow the [CUBE methodology](https://cube.fyi/css.html).

 Subtxt DS is licensed under the GNU General Public License v3.0.
 See the [LICENSE](./LICENSE) file for details.